Nashville Portrait Photographer | Fizzah Raza Photography

 We offer a few different types of portrait sessions:

-Lifestyle Family Portraits usually take place in your home and at times, a fun scenic outdoor location.
+Family Portraits can take place at the studio or at a location of your choice, either your home or a fun scenic outdoor location.
 We strive to document the fun, fleeting memories that will be cherished for years to come.
 We don't believe in stiff, stuffy photos where everyone wears khaki pants and a white shirt.
 We LOVE to bring out the fun, crazy, silly moments as well as the quiet, tender moments that make your family special and unique.

 Glamour Makeover Sessions are one of our favorite types of sessions to photograph, mainly because we want to celebrate women and their relationships.
 Women carry the world on their shoulders - they are moms, daughters, sisters, friends, wives/partners, bosses and so much more.
 We love to pamper our glamour session clients with hair and makeup - these sessions can be scheduled for individuals or for small groups of friends or family members.
 It is a beautiful way to celebrate yourself and as a bonus, you will have photos to remind you of how gorgeous and loved you truly are.